edeandrea/debezium-demo-apb/README.md

 The database credentials are stored in a `Secret` and then [mounted into the Kafka Connect cluster](https://strimzi.io/docs/latest/#proc-kafka-connect-mounting-volumes-deployment-configuration-kafka-connect).

+The Kafka Broker, [Kafka Connect](https://access.redhat.com/documentation/en-us/red_hat_amq/7.5/html-single/using_amq_streams_on_openshift/index#kafka-connect-str), and [Kafka Bridge](https://access.redhat.com/documentation/en-us/red_hat_amq/7.5/html-single/using_amq_streams_on_openshift/index#kafka-bridge-concepts-str) are all [authenticated via OAuth 2.0](https://access.redhat.com/documentation/en-us/red_hat_amq/7.5/html-single/using_amq_streams_on_openshift/index#assembly-oauth-str).
+[Red Hat Single Sign-on](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.3) is installed and used as the authorization server.
+A new realm is automatically created and provisioned.

 ## Deployed Resource URLs
 All the below resource URLs are suffixed with the apps url of the cluster (i.e. for an RHPDS environment, `apps.cluster-##GUID##.##GUID##.example.opentlc.com`).